robinvenables/villadetara.com/content/_index.md

 Welcome to the website for our wonderful home, Villa de Tara, on the beautiful island of Crete!

-You can find [posts][1] about what is happening at the villa and in Crete in general.
-In addition, there are [reviews][2] of restaurants, places we have visited and services we use.
-Finally, there is more [information][3] about the villa.
+You can find [posts][1] about what is happening, both at the villa and in Crete in general.
+In addition, there are [reviews][2] of restaurants we have eaten at, places we have visited and services we use.
+Finally, there is more detailed [information][3] about the villa and its environs.

 [1]: /posts/
 [2]: /reviews/